Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 Even when you believe your conduct does not create a conflict of interest, a prudent real estate professional will disclose the conflict if there is a possibility that their client may view it differently.
 This approach will ensure transparency and help build trust between you and your clients.

 A common source of conflicts of interest for licensees is secondary employment that you may hold in the broader real estate sector.
-You may, for example, provide a range of non-real estate services (e.g. mortgage broker, contractor, appraiser) that can give rise to conflicts of interest where a you may have sensitive information about a property or a party to a transaction other than your client which would potentially benefit yourself and your client’s position if known to the client but which you may not be able to disclose.
+You may, for example, provide a range of non-real estate services (e.g. mortgage broker, contractor) that can give rise to conflicts of interest where you may have sensitive information about a property or a party to a transaction other than your client which would potentially benefit yourself and your client’s position if known to the client but which you may not be able to disclose.

 RESA restricts anyone who already holds a license from claiming the exemptions from licensing provided in the Regulation.
 RESA requires that you must provide all real estate services – i.e. trading services, rental property management services or strata management services – through the brokerage with which you are licensed.
 Similarly, any remuneration earned for providing real estate services must be received through the brokerage with which you are licensed.

-You should also remember that if you act on you own behalf in a transaction and an issue arises, your professional liability insurance provided through the Errors and Omissions Insurance Corporation will not be valid.
+You should also remember that if you act on your own behalf in a transaction and an issue arises, your professional liability insurance provided through the Errors and Omissions Insurance Corporation will not be valid.

 Relationships to third parties are also a common source of both real and perceived conflicts of interest.
 These conflicts include situations where you are dealing with third parties with whom you have personal relationships, such as a spouse, family partner or friend, or business relationship, such as a business associate (e.g. brokerage owner, business partner) or a current or former client.